macrisconstantine/product-landing-page/README.md

 # product-landing-page
+- Has an ugly but fixed navbar with in-page links
 - Most terrible trash I've every uploaded to GitHub
 - But hey it passed all the tests and now I'm one project away from a second certification
 - To be fair, I do some type of web design professionally (I get paid anyway), so I'm better than this